MicrosoftDocs/bot-docs/articles/resources-support.md

 ---
 title: Additional resources for the Bot Framework | Microsoft Docs
-description: Where to look for additional support when designing bots for the Bot Framework.
+description: Learn about additional resources for the Bot Framework.
 author: RobStand
 ms.author: rstand
 manager: rstand
 ms.topic: article
 ms.prod: bot-framework
- Support
-ms.date: 03/01/2017
+ms.date:
 ms.reviewer:

-# Include the following line commented out

 ---

 # Additional resources for the Bot Framework

 These resources provide additional information and support for developing bots with the Bot Framework.

 |**Support type**                    | **Contact**